drexed/lite-errors/README.md

 [![Gem Version](https://badge.fury.io/rb/lite-errors.svg)](http://badge.fury.io/rb/lite-errors)
 [![Build Status](https://travis-ci.org/drexed/lite-errors.svg?branch=master)](https://travis-ci.org/drexed/lite-errors)

-Lite::Errors provides an API for generating and accessing Ruby errors in an ActiveModel::Errors compliant format.
+Lite::Errors provides an API for generating and accessing error messages.
-It also includes a few extra handy methods for interacting with errors so we encourage you to look through the lib files.
+There are few handy methods for interacting with errors so we encourage you to look through the lib files.

 *NOTE:* If you are coming from `ActiveErrors`, please read the [port](#port) section.